Ara Maris: how one hotel rewrote the rules of Sorrento hospitality

 Sorrento’s hospitality has long been defined by scale and history; this property bets instead on material culture, sustainability and a coherent design argument that runs through every space

 Sorrento carries the full weight of its own myth.
 A city built for tourists over generations, with a density of hotels that has slowly turned hospitality itself into wallpaper, as taken for granted as the sea view.
-Some of the grand historic properties are genuinely fine, but weighed down by a baroque taste that no longer speaks to the contemporary traveller.
-Others have tried to modernise and updated their surfaces without ever landing on a convincing aesthetic direction.
+Some of the grand historic properties are genuinely fine, weighed down by a baroque taste that no longer speaks to the contemporary traveller.
+Others have modernised their surfaces without ever landing on a convincing aesthetic direction.
 Against that backdrop, Ara Maris Hotel & Spa has built something different: a contemporary look that doesn’t betray the place, but gives it back in its most essential form.
 An address for the cosmopolitan traveller who knows contemporary hospitality and wants, in the same place, a contemporary language paired with real cultural roots.

 A 1950s façade reread through modernist geometry and Campanian ceramics